Should your car breakdown! How to stay safe while you wait for breakdown assistance

 - Switch off your engine.

-- Turn on your hazard lights – if visibility is bad leave your sidelights on as well.
+- Turn on your hazard lights – if visibility is dangerous to leave your sidelights on as well.

-- If there is danger of the car being hit by other vehicles – get yourself and any passengers out of the car and away from the traffic.
+- If there is a danger of other vehicles hitting your car – then get yourself and any passengers out of the car and away from the traffic.

 - Red warning triangle – only if safe to be placed at least 50m behind your car on the same side of the road.